Angkor Hospital for Children

 With the help of the international art community, health care professionals, and more than 6,000 supporters from around the world, Angkor Hospital for Children opened its gates in 1999.
 Kenro founded Angkor Hospital for Children on the principle of building a hospital for Cambodian children, run by Cambodians.
-Following Friends’ model of Treatment + Education + Prevention, AHC has created a sustainable, replicable model of a health care institution that provides high-quality medical care to all children, regardless of their ability to pay.
+Following Friends’ model of Treatment + Education + Prevention, AHC has created a sustainable, model of an institution that provides high-quality medical care to all children, regardless of their ability to pay.

-Opened with just an Outpatient Department, the facility has developed into an internationally recognized pediatric hospital, offering services including:
+Opened with just an Outpatient Department, the facility has developed into an internationally recognized pediatric hospital, offering such services as:

 - Outpatient Department

 - Emergency Department

 - Dental Clinic